inem/little-dudes-notation/README.md

 ![](https://i.imgur.com/HwyVhHw.png)

-This notation reflects particular traits of your object-oriented code as little dudes with
+This notation reflects particular traits of your object-oriented code as little drawn dudes.

-## Motivation

-- to help developers quickly grasp essence of pieces of code
-- to provide a compact way to reflect code complexity
-- to visualize "bigger picture" in real projects
-- to see how things change in dynamics
+As a result, codebase can be represented visually, and badness of bad decisions becomes visual and obvious.

 ## Foundation

 1. Dudes - objects
 2. Arms (or any other limbs) - methods
-3. Fingers - parameters
+3. Tube-fingers - parameters
 4. "@"-symbols in the brain - instance variables
 5. "Internal" hands - private methods
 6. Swallen hands - too much conditional logic